trzsz/trzsz.github.io/go.md

 ## Suggestion

-- It is recommended to set `alias ssh="trzsz ssh"` for convenience, `alias ssh="trzsz -d ssh"` for dragging files.
+- It is recommended to set `alias ssh="trzsz ssh"` for convenience, `alias ssh="trzsz -d ssh"` for dragging files to upload.

 - If using `tmux` on the local computer, run `tmux` ( without `trzsz` ) first, then `trzsz ssh` to login.